linuxserver/docker-pairdrop/README.md

 ## Application Setup

 Web UI is accessible at http://SERVERIP:PORT.
-It is strongly recommended to run PairDrop via a reverse proxy, served over HTTPS.
+It is strongly recommended to run PairDrop via a reverse proxy, served over HTTPS, if you are making it publicly available.
 In this configuration you must ensure that the `X-Forwarded-For` header is being set correctly, otherwise all clients will be mutually visible.

 Most proxies will set this header automatically but may require additional configuration if you are using something like Cloudflare Proxy.